 - Investment – the anticipation of rewards in the future

-Eyal’s “trigger” mirrors the initial input of a growth loop, as both are the first step in getting a user engaged and driving them towards an intended action.
+Eyal’s “trigger” mirrors the initial input of an acquisition loop, as both are the first step in getting a user engaged and driving them towards an intended action.
 The “action” step is also pretty similar; in both cases, you want to encourage the desired behavior.
 To execute this, the product must be designed so that it’s clear what the user is supposed to do next, it’s easy to complete, and the user is properly motivated to do so.

 However, these two loops can both exist within the same product because of these variances in end goals.
-A hook to ensure your product becomes part of a consumer’s daily habit, and a growth loop to ensure that your existing users are helping you to grow.
+A hook to ensure your product becomes part of a consumer’s daily habit, and a acquisition loop to ensure that your existing users are helping you to grow.

 Driving consistent engagement and growth without investing additional resources is a recipe for explosive growth.